A non-custodial wallet for digital currency: design challenges and opportunities: Designing a non-custodial wallet

 \subsection{Provotypes to Illicit User Insights and Critique}

 After completing the user journey mapping task, participants embarked on the next stage of the workshop.
-They gathered around two ‘provotypes’---a portmanteau of `provocation' and `prototypes'~\cite{boer2012provotypes}---including a large-format print of the CBDC user journey comic and a 3D-printed model of the debit card-style CBDC hardware wallet featured in the comic.
+They gathered around two ‘provotypes’---a portmanteau of `provocation' and `prototypes'~\cite{boer2012provotypes}---including a large-format print of the digital currency user journey comic and a 3D-printed model of the debit card-style digital currency hardware wallet featured in the comic.
 These tangible representations allowed participants to apply their insights from previous explorations of existing payment systems to our concepts.
 In smaller groups, they began a self-led discussion about the proposed system, capturing their conversation on Post-It notes (see Figure~\ref{fig:comic}) and applying them to relevant areas of Alice’s journey, the person in the comic.

-This activity provided an opportunity for participants to offer feedback on both the technical aspects of the CBDC system design and the narrative approach used to convey it.
-Participants were encouraged to apply their insights from the first activity to the future user journey presented to them, considering how the social aspects of the CBDC system might impact its use.
+This activity provided an opportunity for participants to offer feedback on both the technical aspects of the digital currency system design and the narrative approach used to convey it.
+Participants were encouraged to apply their insights from the first activity to the future user journey presented to them, considering how the social aspects of the digital currency system might impact its use.